Hallé Choir in Manchester

 Where and when are rehearsals held?

-The choir rehearses on a Wednesday evening from 6.45pm – 9.15pm at our rehearsal venue, Hallé St. Peter’s, in Ancoats.
+The choir rehearses on a Wednesday evening from 6.45pm – 9.15pm at our alternative rehearsal venue, whilst Hallé St. Peter’s in Ancoats is closed for refurbishment.
+We are William Hulme Grammar School, Spring Bridge Road, Manchester M16 8PR.
 Occasionally additional rehearsals are scheduled on another evening, especially in the week of the concert.

 What is the commitment involved in being a member?